 The Multicultural Student Center (MSC) is a space in the Bowen-Thompson Student Union that is open to all students.

 It is a place where students from all backgrounds can meet to foster learning and affirm their sense of identity, community, collaboration, and leadership.
 The MSC promotes values of diversity and inclusion.

 Mission and Vision

-The Ethnic Student Center strives to provide a welcoming and supportive environment to help promote collaboration and coalitions within marginalized ethnic minority student populations and their allies on the BGSU campus and within the Bowling Green community.
+The Multicultural Student Center strives to provide a welcoming and supportive environment to help promote collaboration and coalitions within marginalized student populations and their allies on the BGSU campus and within the Bowling Green community.

 Resources and Staying Connected